crate/cloud-tutorials/docs/cluster-deployment/stripe.rst

    :alt: Region selection

 ..
 NOTE::
-    Your choice of region may affect the price of the cluster.
+    Your choice of the region may affect the price of the cluster.
 Refer to the price total indicated at the bottom right of the screen.